Fusion-Party-Aus/Formal-Documents/Constitution.md

     a) has fewer than 50 Members;

-    2. fails to fulfil core Branch functions (for example holding an annual general meeting, holding regular Branch meetings, failure to hold fair internal elections, providing material to enable the successful completion of relevant electoral returns or submitting an annual report, submitting a up-to-date membership list etc);
+    b) fails to fulfil core Branch functions (for example holding an annual general meeting, holding regular Branch meetings, failure to hold fair internal elections, providing material to enable the successful completion of relevant electoral returns or submitting an annual report, submitting a up-to-date membership list etc);

-    3. advocates in opposition to the Association’s core purposes, principles and goals; or
+    c) advocates in opposition to the Association’s core purposes, principles and goals; or

-    4. has been found to be operating corruptly or in a manner prejudicial to the interests of the Association.
+    d) has been found to be operating corruptly or in a manner prejudicial to the interests of the Association.

 11. If a Branch has been disbanded or expelled under sub-rules 9(c) or (d) or as a result of a disciplinary action under Part 3 Division 2, the Committee may bar a member of that Branch from registering for a defined period with any existing or new Branch.